ni/install-systemlink-enterprise/README.md

 # SystemLink Enterprise installation guide

-This repository constitues a basic getting-started guide for installing the SystemLink Enterprise application to a Kubernetes environment.
+This repository constitutes a basic getting-started guide for installing the SystemLink Enterprise application to a Kubernetes environment.

 ## Accessing Documentation